rfcx/arbimon/tools/db/README.md

 pnpm stop
 ```

-If you change the scripts in `init.d`, you must delete the volume to force them to execute again:
+If you change the scripts in `init.d`, you must delete the volume to force them to execute again (this will also delete all tables & data in your database):

 ```
 pnpm reset